benkehoe/aws-sso-util/cli/README.md

 # aws-sso-util
-## Making life with AWS SSO a little easier
+## Making life with Identity Center a little easier

-[AWS SSO](https://aws.amazon.com/single-sign-on/) has some rough edges, and `aws-sso-util` is here to smooth them out, hopefully temporarily until AWS makes it better.
+[AWS IAM Identity Center](https://aws.amazon.com/single-sign-on/) (formerly AWS SSO) has some rough edges, and `aws-sso-util` is here to smooth them out, hopefully temporarily until AWS makes it better.

 `aws-sso-util` contains utilities for the following:
 * Configuring `.aws/config`